 Participation in the court process for relatives is limited to the submission of a written or oral statement regarding their interest in the child, any information they might have that relates to the child or the dependency action, and their recommendation regarding the child.
-Written statements should be submitted on Judicial Council form JV-285 ("Relative Information Form").
 The court may not consider such unsworn statements as evidence, but may consider such statements as a basis for ordering further investigation or services.

-The home of a relative will be given preferential consideration for placement of the child, as provided in Welfare and Institutions Code section 361.3.
+At the detention and disposition hearings, the home of a relative will be given preferential consideration for placement of the child, as provided in Welfare & Institutions Code section 361.3.

 E. Foster parent.
-A foster parent of a child who is the subject of a dependency action will receive notice of proceedings as required by Welfare and Institutions Code sections 291, 293, 294, and 295.
+A foster parent of a child who is the subject of a dependency action will receive notice of proceedings as otherwise provided by law, and may be present at such proceedings if the court finds that such presence would not disrupt the orderly court process and would be consistent with the best interests of the child.

-Participation in the court process for foster parents is as described in California Rules of Court, rule 5.534(i).
-Written information about the child may be submitted in a letter to the court or by using Judicial Council form JV-290 ("Caregiver Information Form").
-(See also form JV-290-INFO ("Instruction Sheet for Caregiver Information Form").)
+Participation in the court process for such foster parents is limited to the submission of a written or oral statement regarding their interest in the child, any information they might have that relates to the child or the dependency action, and their recommendation regarding the child.
+(See also Cal.
+Rules of Court, rule 5.534(n), and Judicial Council form JV-290 ("Caregiver Information Form") and JV-290-INFO ("Instruction Sheet for Caregiver Information Form").
 The court may not consider such unsworn statements as evidence, but may consider such statements as a basis for ordering further investigation or services.
 (Adopted 1/1/1990; Rev. 1/1/1994; Rev. 1/1/1997; Renum.
-7/1/2001; Rev. 1/1/2002; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2010; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2018)
+7/1/2001; Rev. 1/1/2002; Rev. 1/1/2005;

+Renum.
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2010)